LeeMoriya/Forecast/Blizzard.md

 # End-Of-Cycle Blizzard

-In Downpour's snow mode, the end-of-cycle DeathRain is replaced with a new Blizzard effect that ramps up in intensity as the time after the end of the cycle increases.
+In Forecast's snow mode, the end-of-cycle DeathRain is replaced with a new Blizzard effect that ramps up in intensity as the time after the end of the cycle increases.
 This effect exposes the player to the effects of the cold, increasing their 'Exposure' the longer they are caught in it.